 - Copyright for the entry remains with the author.

 - The writer’s name and contact information should NOT appear on the manuscript.
 All entries will be numbered upon receipt so that they may be judged anonymously.
 If the writer’s name appears on any page of the manuscript, it will not be accepted for the competition.
-The name of the manuscript may appear on both the cover page and subsequent pages.

 - Entries must be in English